Yom HaShoah Ceremony 2022

 Wednesday, April 27, 2022 from 7 PM to 7 PM

-From April 27, 2022 at 7 PM to April 28, 2022 at 7 PM were read on the forecourt of the Shoah Memorial 31 convoys: from convoy 38 to convoi 73.
+From April 27, 2022 at 7 PM to April 28, 2022 at 7 PM were read on the forecourt of the Shoah Memorial 31 convoys: from convoy 38 to convoy 73.

-The Yom HaShoah ceremony is a date chosen by the State of Israel for the commemoration in memory of the victims of the Holocaust and the heroes of the Jewish Resistance during the Second World War, it takes the form of an uninterrupted public reading of 24 hours, day and night.
+The ceremony of Yom HaShoah is a date chosen by the State of Israel for the commemoration in memory of the victims of the Holocaust and the heroes of the Jewish Resistance during the Second World War, it takes the form of an uninterrupted public reading of 24 hours, day and night.

 The ceremony is open to the public on the forecourt of the Shoah Memorial from 7 PM to 1:45 AM and then from 6 AM to 7 PM.